-Over the last several years we have seen more prevalence of suspected gang activity and violent incidents throughout the Region.
-The number of times that officers have had to use force or draw and point their service firearms or long guns correlates with the violent situations that have occurred in the Region and the number of armed subjects they encountered.
+The last several years have seen a rise in suspected gang activity and violent incidents throughout the Region.
+The number of times that officers had to use force or draw and point their Service firearms or long guns, correlates with the violent situations that have occurred in the Region and the number of armed subjects they encountered.

-In 2021, there was a decrease in the number of subjects armed with firearms, however the number remains high at 54.
-In 2020 we saw a large increase in the number of subjects armed with firearms with 80 reported incidents.
-In 2019 there were only 5 and 13 in 2018.
-In 2021, 54 subjects were armed with firearms which were identified as semi-automatic (40); rifle (6); shotgun (4) and revolver (4).
-Further, the use of replica firearms/airsoft weapons used by subjects during incidents was reported 6 times, down from 7 in 2020.
+In 2022, there was an increase in subjects with firearms over 2021.
+In 2022, there were 71 firearm related reports, compared to 54 in 2021.
+It is important to note these numbers have remained high since 2020, when Niagara first experienced a significant increase in the number of subjects armed with firearms.
+In 2020, the number rose dramatically to 80 reported incidents, compared to only 5 instances in 2019 and 13 in 2018.
+In 2022, the 71 firearms were identified as: 39 semi-automatics, 7 rifles, 12 shotguns, 11 revolvers, and 2 unknown types of firearms.
+Further, the use of replica firearms/airsoft weapons used by subjects during incidents was reported on two occasions, which has continued a downward trend as there were 6 reports in 2021, and 7 in 2020.
 Often these replica firearms and airsoft weapons look identical to real firearms, which result in police drawing their firearm and responding as if the weapon is a real firearm.

-Situations with subjects who are known to be armed result in heightened vigilance when it comes to executing search warrants.
-Any time a subject has been identified as being armed, or possibly armed, the Tactical Unit must be involved in the entry to a premise.
-In 2021 they were involved in 33 use of force incidents.
+Situations with subjects who are known to be armed, result in heightened vigilance when it comes to the execution of search warrants.
+Any time a subject has been identified as being armed, or possibly armed, the Emergency Tactical Unit must be involved in the entry to a premise.
+In 2022, they were involved in 34 use of force incidents.